-Data are managed consistent with the organization's risk strategy to reduce cybersecurity risks, protect individuals' privacy, increase manageability and enable the implementation of privacy principles (e.g., individual participation, data quality, data minimization).
+Data are managed consistent with the organization's risk strategy to reduce cybersecurity risks, protect individuals' privacy, increase manageability, and enable the implementation of privacy principles (e.g., individual participation, data quality, data minimization).
 The loss of data privacy can, for example, result in identity theft.
 Identity theft is defined as a fraud committed or attempted using the identifying information of another person without authority.
 The risk to USG organizations and their faculty, staff, students, and other applicable constituents from identity theft and accompanying data loss is of significant concern to the USG.
 USG organizations should make reasonable efforts to detect, prevent, and mitigate identity theft.

-The USG adopts this standard and enacts this program in an effort to detect, prevent and mitigate identity theft, and to help protect USG organizations and their faculty, staff, students and other applicable constituents from damages related to the loss or misuse of identifying information due to identity theft.
-Personal identifying information, as defined in Section 5.7, is any name or number that may be used, alone or in conjunction with any other information, to identify a specific person, including but not limited to: name, address, telephone number, Social Security number (SSN), date of birth, government-issued driver's license or identification number, alien registration number, government passport number, employer or taxpayer identification number, student identification number, computer Internet Protocol address or routing code and credit card number or other credit card information.
+The USG adopts and implements this standard to detect, prevent, and mitigate identity theft, and to help protect USG organizations and their faculty, staff, students, and other applicable constituents from damages related to the loss or misuse of identifying information due to identity theft.
+Personal identifying information is defined in Section 5.7.7

-Under this standard, the program's protection process will:
+Under this standard, USG organizations shall:

-- 1. Identify patterns, practices or specific activities (red flags) that could indicate the existence of identity theft with regard to new or existing covered accounts.
-A covered account is defined as: - Any account that involves or is designated to permit multiple payments or transactions; or, - Any other account maintained by a USG organization for which there is a reasonably foreseeable risk of identity theft to students, faculty, staff or other applicable constituents, or for which there is a reasonably foreseeable risk to the safety or soundness of the USG organization from identity theft, including financial, operational, compliance, reputation or litigation risks. - 2.
-Detect red flags that are incorporated in the program.
-A red flag is a pattern, practice or specific activity that indicates the possible existence of identity theft. - 3.
-Respond appropriately to any red flags that are detected under this program to prevent and mitigate identity theft. - 4.
-To improve the protection process, ensure periodic updating of the program, including reviewing the covered accounts and the identified red flags that are part of this program. - 5.
-Promote compliance with state and federal laws and regulations regarding information protection/identity theft protection.
+- 1. Identify patterns, practices, or specific activities (red flags) that could indicate the existence of identity theft with regard to new or existing covered accounts.
+A covered account is defined as: - Any account maintained by a USG organization for which there is a reasonably foreseeable risk of identity theft; or - Any reasonably foreseeable risk to the safety or soundness of the USG organization from identity theft, including financial, operational, compliance, reputation, or litigation risks; or - Any account that involves or is designated to permit multiple payments or transactions. - 2.
+Respond appropriately to any red flags that are detected under this standard to prevent and mitigate identity theft. - 3.
+Improve the protection process and ensure periodic updating of the standard, including reviewing the covered accounts and the identified red flags that are part of this standard. - 4.
+Promote compliance with state and federal laws and regulations regarding information protection/identity theft protection.8